 The Tax Cuts and Job Act (TCJA) will affect every type of business in America, regardless of its organizational structure.
-With the dizzying number of changes in the TCJA, some people are wondering if any types of businesses will get more favorable treatment.
+With the dizzying number of changes in the TCJA, some people are wondering if any types of business will get more favorable treatment.
 As a business owner, you might want to discuss the new laws with a business organization lawyer.

 Most of the significant changes will not affect large businesses.
 Experts anticipate small and medium-size businesses will feel the majority of the impact, for better or worse.
 Since every company is different, it is impossible to state whether you should change from your current organizational structure to a different one because of the TCJA.
 You will have to learn about the tax changes and decide how they will affect your business.